Troubleshooting builds

 Other installation failures

-If gradle --version works, but all of your builds fail with the same error, it is possible there is a problem with one of your Gradle build configuration scripts.
+works, but all of your builds fail with the same error, it is possible that one of your Gradle build configuration scripts is broken.

 Debugging dependency resolution